Free Lookup Search 7.9 million federal bankruptcy filings by debtor name — about the lookup →

 Mission

 The Open Bankruptcy Project builds free, open-source tools that screen federal bankruptcy cases for statutory compliance failures.
 We make public court data accessible and understandable to the people it affects most — debtors, advocates, researchers, and policymakers.
+A person navigating bankruptcy without a lawyer should be able to find and understand the same court records, statutes, and data that institutions rely on.
+That is the gap our tools exist to close.

 Every tool we build is free.
 Every dataset we produce is open.
 We accept no attorney referral fees, run no advertising, and harvest no user data.
 Our work is funded entirely by tax-deductible public donations.